France, Russia strike Islamic State; new suspect sought

 In Brussels, Le Drian invoked the EU’s mutual assistance clause for the first time since the 2009 Lisbon Treaty introduced the possibility, saying he expected help with French operations in Syria, Iraq and Africa.

-“This is firstly a political act,” Le Drian told a news conference after a meeting of EU defense chiefs.
+“This is firstly a political act,” Le Drian told a news conference after a meeting of EU defence chiefs.

 The 28 EU member states accepted the French request but it was not immediately clear what assistance would be forthcoming.